XPilot/ByteArray.js/README.md

 **As of 2 April, xByteArray supports reading & writing values at a specific position from and to the byte stream.**

+**As of 3 April, xByteArray now provides a validation on all reading methods before reading from the byte stream.**

 - Properties
 - Standalone methods
 - Reading methods